-Mr. Tom Jacob graduated first in his class at Baylor Law School.
+Mr. Jacob graduated first in his class at Baylor Law School.
 While there, he served as Editor-in-Chief of the Baylor Law Review.
 He also won the “Top Gun” Competition, a five-day, single-elimination one-on-one trial competition.
-He has numerous other advocacy awards at Baylor, including induction into the Order of the Barristers; eight different advocacy awards at intramural and team competitions, including: 1st Place Nat’l Trial Advocacy Competition; 3rd Place AAJ Trial Advocacy Competition; 3rd Place Nat’l Ethics Trial Advocacy Competition; 2nd Best Speaker Nat’l Security Moot Court Competition.
+He has numerous other advocacy awards at Baylor, including induction into the Order of the Barristers, and multiple championship and finalist finishes at large national mock trial competitions (AAJ, Nat’l Trial Advocacy Competition, and Nat’l Ethics Trial Advocacy Competition).

 - Calvert Inn of Court

 - Austin Bar Association

 - American Association for Justice

 - Fifth Circuit Court of Appeals